Provable Self-Play Algorithms for Competitive Reinforcement Learning: Acknowledgments

 We thank Sham Kakade and Haipeng Luo for valuable discussions on the related work.
-We also thank the Simons Institute at Berkeley for hosting the authors and incubating our initial discussions.
+We also thank the Simons Institute at Berkeley and its Foundations of Deep Learning program in Summer 2019 for hosting the authors and incubating our initial discussions.